-If you live in Scotland and are struggling to repay unsecured debts, a Trust Deed, Debt Arrangement Scheme or Sequestration might well be the solution to your debt worries.
+If you live in Scotland and are struggling to repay unsecured debts, a Trust Deed, Debt Arrangement Scheme, Minimal Asset Process (MAP) Bankruptcy or Sequestration might well be the solution to your debt worries.

 A Scottish Trust Deed is essentially an agreement between a debtor and his or her creditors.
 It’s a legally binding agreement and is made with the help of a Licensed Insolvency Practitioner, known as a Trustee.